JunyoungChoi92/ReactStudy/react.md

 };
 ```

-- **useCallback** is a hook in React that allows you to optimize the performance of your component by memoizing a function.
-Memoizing a function means caching the result of the function so that it can be reused without having to be re-created, as long as its dependencies have not changed. useCallback takes two arguments: a function to be memoized, and an array of dependencies.
+- **useCallback** is a hook in React that allows you to optimize the performance of your component by memoizing a **function**.
+Memoizing a function means **caching the result of the function** so that it can be reused without having to be re-created, as long as its dependencies have not changed. **useCallback takes two arguments: a function to be memoized, and an array of dependencies**.
 The memoized function is created only when one of its dependencies changes.

 ```javascript
 import React, { useState, useCallback } from "react";